 This game uses storytelling to build bonds between workers.

-Teams of employees break up into small groups and share about common workplace experiences, which help them learn more about each other, re-live old work-related memories, and relate to each other about commonalities.
+Teams of employees break up into small groups and share common workplace experiences, which helps them learn more about each other, re-live old work-related memories, and relate to each other about commonalities.

-Create a set of trigger words prompt a storytelling session, such as “first day at the office” or “best work travel experience.”
-Add the words to sticky notes and post them on a white board.
+Create a set of trigger words to prompt a storytelling session, such as “first day at the office” or “best work travel experience.”
+Add the words to sticky notes and post them on a whiteboard.